-The motor is maintenance-free and may only be opened by qualified specialist personnel.
+The motor is maintenance-free and only qualified specialist personnel may open it.

-Never open the motor.
+▶ Never open the motor.

 You must have the specialist dealer perform maintenance every six months as a minimum.
 This is the only way to ensure that the pedelec remains safe and fully functional.
 No matter whether disc brakes need replacing, brakes venting or wheels changing, many maintenance tasks require technical expertise, special tools and special lubricants.
 The pedelec may become damaged if the stipulated maintenance intervals and procedures are not carried out.
 That is why only specialist dealers may carry out maintenance.